Moxxxxie/quantum-algorithm/README.md

-# quantum-algorithm
+# Quantum-Qlgorithm
-Quantum Computation and Information
+From Quantum Computation and Information Class